Social Entrepreneurship and Change Advisory Board

 Erin Rank is the president and CEO of Habitat for Humanity of Greater Los Angeles.
 She began her service with Habitat as a volunteer in 1995 and later became its first and only staff member in 1998.
 Driven by the heartbreak of seeing so many families living in substandard housing, she set out to inspire others to join the cause, and with the help of a growing staff and more than ten thousand volunteers each year, Rank has built the organization into one of the top producing Habitat affiliates in the nation.
 Under her leadership, the organization has built nearly 1,000 homes for families in need, locally and internationally.
 Habitat for Humanity of Greater Los Angles is a full-service agency that has eight divisions focusing on real estate acquisition and sale, property development, construction, property management, mortgage lending, homeowner relations, community development, and retail stores.
 In addition to her work in Los Angeles, she has personally built homes in Mexico, Thailand, Vietnam, Haiti, Nicaragua, and the Philippines.
 Her affiliate has actively raised over $3 million to help build homes in every continent served by Habitat for Humanity.
 Rank helped found "Hollywood for Habitat for Humanity" a program that engages celebrities and entertainment industry leaders in the work of Habitat for Humanity domestically and around the globe.
 Her affiliate has hosted the Jimmy Carter Work Project, an annual event where the former President and his wife, Rosalynn, blitz-build houses for a week with Habitat for Humanity, in 1995 and in 2007.
 The 2007 event drew over 4,000 volunteers from 30 countries and helped to build 100 homes throughout Los Angeles County.
 Under her leadership, the Greater Los Angeles affiliate has begin to build sustainable homes, boasting nearly 50 LEED (Leadership in Energy and Environmental Design) Certified homes since 2007, significantly lowering costs for homeowners.

 She holds a bachelor's degree in psychology from the University of Missouri-Columbia, and a master's degree in counseling psychology from Pepperdine University.
 She completed an executive leadership program at Harvard Business School.
 Irish American Magazine selected her as one of its "Top 100 Irish Americans."
 She was inducted into the Hall of Fame for Parkway Unified School District in St. Louis, MO and also received the Distinguished Alumnus Award from Pepperdine University.
 She serves on several boards and advisory councils in the community.
-Currenlty, she is the chair for Housing California.
-Rank has been interviewed about her organization's work by CBS Evening News, ABC World News Tonight, The Today Show, CNN, Los Angeles Times, The New York Times, USA Today, The Chronicle of Philanthropy, as well as numerous appearances on local TV, radio, as well as being featured in various publications.
+Currently, she is the chair for Housing California.
+Rank has been interviewed about her organization's work by CBS Evening News, ABC World News Tonight, The Today Show, CNN, Los Angeles Times, The New York Times, USA Today, The Chronicle of Philanthropy.
+She also has had numerous appearances on local TV and radio and has been featured in various publications.
 She has also appeared on TV shows such as Dancing with the Stars, Extreme Makeover: Home Edition, Street Customs, and Ace of Cakes to highlight Habitat for Humanity's work.
 She lives with her husband and children in Seal Beach, California.